 Discover more Scan this QR code with your smartphone or tablet to watch a film about the University and hear why our students chose Liverpool Hope.
-Living in Liverpool legends revolutionising popular culture, Liverpool has always been a hub of creativity.
+Living{in} Liverpool Liverpool is a city like no other.
+From world famous architecture and magnificent museums, to music legends revolutionising popular culture, Liverpool has always been a hub of creativity.
 Through spectacular festivals, dramatic sporting attractions and unique art, the city continues to be a gateway for UK culture, attracting millions of visitors every year.
 There is something for everyone in a city often ranked as one of the friendliest in the UK. - Home to more than 50,000 students - Liverpool is designated as a UNESCO World Heritage site - Ranked in the top three places in the world to visit in 2014 by Rough Guides - Second safest city in the UK UK Statistics Authority, 2012 - Liverpool is the fastest growing economy, outside of London, in the UK.
 Music Liverpool is Europe's Capital of Music.
 It is impossible to imagine Liverpool without music - or music without Liverpool.
 Birthplace of The Beatles, the world's most famous pop group, the city has produced more UK number one hits than any other city - 56 and counting.
 The city also has a thriving nightlife with all tastes catered for, from the latest clubs to 70s theme bars and live music venues.
 Liverpool Hope University has a partnership with The Royal Liverpool Philharmonic Orchestra.
 It provides classical and contemporary music performances throughout the year.
 The Liverpool Echo Arena also hosts major entertainment events, with past events including the MTV Europe Music Awards, BBC Sports Personality of the Year and the MOBO Awards.
 Culture Liverpool's many art galleries range from the Walker, which contains one of Europe's outstanding collections of fine and decorative art, to Tate Liverpool, one of the largest galleries of modern and contemporary art outside London.
 Liverpool Empire Theatre attracts all the latest touring theatre productions, while the Playhouse, Everyman, Royal Court and Unity theatres offer a rich and varied programme of classic and contemporary productions.
-Hope has its own performance venue.
-The Capstone Theatre, providing an international music and arts programme throughout the year.
+Hope has its own performance venue, The Capstone Theatre, providing an international music and arts programme throughout the year.
 The city also boasts an array of world-class museums, including the International Slavery Museum, Merseyside Maritime Museum and the new Museum of Liverpool.
 Sport With the Grand National, golf and, of course, football, there are plenty of sporting events to keep even the most avid sports fan entertained.
-Liverpool is home to two Premier League football teams, what better place to come to watch the match?
-Shopping Liverpool city centre is full of shops with all the high street names available.
-The 42-acre Liverpool One development provides a stunning shopping complex in the heart of the city with 40 individually designed buildings and over 150,000 square meters of shopping.
+Liverpool is home to two Premier League football teams; what better place to come to watch the match?
+Travel Liverpool is ideally placed for visiting many historical and cultural towns and cities in the UK, such as Chester, York, North Wales, the Peak District and Lake District National Parks, Edinburgh (Scotland) and Dublin (Ireland).
+There is also cheap flights available from Liverpool John Lennon airport to Paris, Nice, Amsterdam and many more beautiful locations.

 Hopepark Liverpool Hope's main campus, Hope Park, is an educational village with places to live, work, study, eat and relax.
 The campus is situated in a pleasant suburb of Liverpool, just four miles from the city centre.
 Hope Park offers superb facilities in beautiful surroundings and a warm student welcome.
 Massive investment of more than £50 million has been made in new buildings at Hope Park, so traditional architecture now sits beside contemporary buildings and facilities.
-One of the newest additions to Hope Park is Our Place - the student social space on campus.
-This modern space includes a pizza restaurant and a coffee and bar area, as well as an auditorium where comedy nights, live music and other social events
+Facilities Hope Park is a garden campus where traditional architecture and contemporary buildings and facilities sit within beautiful landscaped gardens.